xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 **POM-Base** is the interface-level floor (Minimum ZK Subjectivity).
 It asserts that a handle `h` possesses **cryptographic subjectivity at the interface**: four invariant capabilities that any higher-assurance fork may strengthen but must not undercut:
 1. Selectivity / Negation: The power to discern and exclude.
 It utilizes a decidable filtering shell to selectively accept or reject interactions, with a canonical zero state (result value) of non-participation.
 2. Intentionality / Binding: The power to connect.
-It combines a stable identity boundary with the capacity to create a verifiable link between witness and object, transforming a static record into a directed, composable commitment.
+It combines a stable identity boundary with the capacity to create a verifiable link between witness and clause/event, transforming a static record into a directed, composable commitment.
 3. Finitude / Termination: The constraint of decidability.
 It requires that all witness-judgments occur over a locally bounded, enumerable domain, and that verification is guaranteed to terminate via a well-founded validation path.
 4. Groundedness / Provenance: The constraint of authenticity.
 The proof-chain is non-circular and well-founded, eventually terminating at a defined genesis root (a base witness), ensuring the Mind is not a self-referential hallucination.